repobee/repobee/docs/plugins.rst

 External Plugins
 ================
-It's also possible to use plugins that are not included with Repomate.
+It's also possible to use plugins that are not included with RepoBee.
-Following the conventions defined in the `repomate-plug docs`_, all plugins uploaded to PyPi should be named ``repomate-<plugin>``, where ``<plugin>`` is the name of the plugin and thereby the thing to add to the ``plugins`` option in the configuration file.
+Following the conventions defined in the `repobee-plug docs`_, all plugins uploaded to PyPi should be named ``repobee-<plugin>``, where ``<plugin>`` is the name of the plugin and thereby the thing to add to the ``plugins`` option in the configuration file.
 Any options for the plugin itself should be located under a header named ``[<plugin>]``.
-For example, if I want to use the `repomate-junit4`_ plugin, I first install it:
+For example, if I want to use the `repobee-junit4`_ plugin, I first install it:

 .. code-block:: bash

-    python3 -m pip install repomate-junit4
+    python3 -m pip install repobee-junit4

 and then use for example this configuration file to activate the plugin, and define some defaults: